-- If the specified number is NULL, the result of this function is NULL. - If the specified number is zero (0), the result of this function is zero with the same sign as the specified number.
+- If the specified number is NULL, the result of this function is NULL. - If the specified number is zero (0), the result of this function is zero.

 The returned value, in radians, is in the range -pi/2 to pi/2.
 The data type of the returned value is a DOUBLE PRECISION number.